 A final note from the Ednovean mousing squad……

 “Enjoy Cornwall and remember the rain never usually last for very long!”

-I originally published part of this blog to make the most of even a wet day in Cornwall, in the Ednovean Diaries in that I started in 2009 and as it brought one of the driest summers I can remember I thought it was worth repeating – maybe this will bring a heatwave!
+I originally published part of this blog, in the Ednovean Diaries that I started in 2009.
+As it brought one of the driest summers I can remember I thought it was worth repeating!